Mercedes-Benz A-Class (W177): Mercedes-AMG A 35 4MATIC+, A 45 4MATIC+, and A 45 S 4MATIC+

 The A 35 4MATIC+ model was unveiled at the 2018 Paris Motor Show.
 It uses an all-wheel drive layout and has a 7-speed dual clutch AMG SpeedShift DCT transmission.

 On 2 January 2019, the automobile insurance company, HUK24, accidentally revealed the information about new A 45 4MATIC+ and A 45 S 4MATIC+ AMG in its website.
 The engine is heavily revised M133 and renamed M139 with higher compression ratio (9.0:1 versus 8.6:1 for M133 engine) and a twin-scroll turbocharger situated behind the engine for better air flow management.
 There are two power levels: A 45 4MATIC+ with 310 kW and 480 Nm and A 45 S 4MATIC+ with 310 kW and 500 Nm.
-At 416 hp, the M139 engine fitted to A 45 S is the second most powerful series production four-cylinder engine with specific output of 208 hp per litre (or 104 hp per cylinder).
+At 416 hp, the M139 engine fitted to A 45 S is the second most powerful series production four-cylinder engine with specific output of 208 hp per litre (or 77.5 kW per cylinder).

+The Mercedes-Benz A35 arrived in North America as the 2020 model, though it was only available as a sedan variant in the US, while Canada and Mexico received both the hatchback and sedan models of the A35.
+In addition, Mexico also got the A45 4MATIC+ and A45 S 4MATIC+ hatchbacks.

+2023 facelift

+The A-Class received a facelift, unveiled in late 2022 for the 2023 model year.
+Notable enhancements include updated headlights and taillights.
+While the engines remain unchanged, petrol models now incorporate a 48-volt mild hybrid system.
+Furthermore, the 2023 A-Class features a redesigned interior and an upgraded infotainment screen, housing the latest iteration of the Mercedes-Benz MBUX system.
+Finally, the manual transmission was retired, along with the other two remaining manual models (the B-Class and CLA).